ActualCassandra/SecuringMultiVendorCloudsPart3/README.md

 ## On Demand Recording ##
 *TBC*

+### Prior events in this series
-### Part 1
+#### Part 1
 If you want to know more about securing multivendor clouds from a pure AAD perspective, please check out the [github repo for Part 1](https://github.com/LuciBlanchardMSFT/SecuringMultiVendorClouds).
-However, it is not a requirement for Part 3.
+However, it is not a prerequisite for Part 3.

-### Part 2
+#### Part 2
-[Part 2](https://github.com/ActualCassandra/SecuringMultiVendorCloudsPart2) covered using Microsoft Defender for Cloud with AWS and GCP and is not a prequisite.
+[Part 2](https://github.com/ActualCassandra/SecuringMultiVendorCloudsPart2) covered using Microsoft Defender for Cloud with AWS and GCP and is also not a prerequisite.

 ## Badges and how to claim